cms-analysis/flashggFinalFit/README.md

-# FLASHgg Final Fits
+# FLASHgg Final Fits (lite)
-The Final Fits package is a series of scripts which are used to run the final stages of the CMS Hgg analysis: signal modelling, background modelling, datacard creation and final statistical interpretation and final result plots.
+Welcome to the new Final Fits package.
+Here lies a a series of scripts which are used to run the final stages of the CMS Hgg analysis: signal modelling, background modelling, datacard creation and final statistical interpretation and final result plots.

 ## Download and setup instructions